 Grass is a popular pick for well-maintained gardens.
 In fact, you’ll often see them in both rural and urban landscapes.
-But, what makes grass such a good choice?
+But, what makes some types of grass such a good choice?
 Well, grass is low-maintenance and fairly cheap compared to other plants.
 They also come with a lot of benefits.

 Probably the most important use of grass is to the environment.
-Like any other plant, grass can improve the quality of the air we breathe.
+Like any other plant, various types grass can improve the air quality we breathe.
 It purifies the air and filters dust and other pollutants.
-On top of that, it can prevent soil erosion and provide us quality water thanks to its root system.
+On top of that, it can prevent soil erosion and give us quality water thanks to its root system.

-Grass can also reduce noise pollution by acting as a blanket that absorbs and deflects noise.
+Grass can also reduce noise pollution.
+It acts as a blanket that absorbs and deflects noise.
 The same goes for glare and light.

-Grass tones down environmental heating as well which is why sports fields and recreational areas often have well-maintained grass.
-Aside from helping athletes cool down, grass also acts as a buffer that reduces the impact when athletes or kids playing in the park fall down.
+Grass tones down environmental heating.
+As we’ll, that’s why sports fields and recreational areas often have well-maintained grass.
+Furthermore, Aside from helping athletes cool down, grass also acts as a buffer.
+That buffer reduces the fall impact when athletes or kids playing.

-However, not all grasses are created equal.
-Some grass types need more maintenance while others require specific soil types.
-There are also grasses which flourish well under the full shade of the sun.
+However, not all types of grass are equal.
+Some grass types need more maintenance while others must specific soil types.
+As well, there are types of grass which flourish under the full shade of the sun.
 On the other hand, there are grass types which grow well even in shady areas.

-Another important factor to consider when picking which grass seed you’ll plant is the season.
+Another important factor to consider when picking which grass seed is the season.
 For example, Bermuda and centipede grasses are best planted during late spring.
-At the same time, Kentucky bluegrass and fine fescue should be planted come fall.
+Also, Kentucky bluegrass and fine fescue get planted come fall.